 Deb founded For All Ages with a vision to change the aging narrative and promote kindness across generations by implementing impactful programs that improve the health and well-being of people of all ages.
-Deb has brought together her passion for promoting intergenerational opportunities, her work as a nonprofit board member and advisor, and her experience with starting and growing businesses to found For All Ages.
+Deb has brought together her passion for promoting intergenerational opportunities and interest in combating loneliness and isolation, her work as a nonprofit board member and advisor, and her experience with starting and growing businesses to found For All Ages.

 Deb received her law degree with honors from the University of Connecticut after earning an MBA from the University of Massachusetts and a Bachelor of Science degree in Finance from UConn.
 After enjoying success in the insurance industry for many years, Deb shared her expertise with, and provided leadership and guidance to, a variety of nonprofits.
 Her passion for making the world a better place led her to found a nonprofit that can simultaneously impact current and future generations.